Dominic-wiwi-uni-goe/04_Assignment-problem/README.md

 ## What we will learn in this chapter

 In this chapter we will apply a work assignment optimization model in the from of a LP.
 Additionally, we will incorporate human-specific effects that we calculated in the regresion model.
+Therefore, we will end up with a route assignment taking the individual capabilities of professional truck drivers into account.

 ### The assignment problem in R